Livermore, California: 1900s

-During the late 19th century and early 20th century, the Livermore Valley attracted the creation of sanitariums due to the warm climate.
+During the late 19th century and early 20th century, the Livermore Valley attracted the creation of sanitariums due to the warm climate and clean air.
 From 1894 to 1960, the Livermore Sanitarium was in operation for the treatment of alcoholism and mental disorders; and from 1918 to around 1960, the Arroyo del Valle Sanitarium was in operation in the town for the treatment of tuberculosis.
+The city once had a slogan "Live Longer with Livermore".

-In 1909, the Livermore Carnegie Library and Park opened after taking advantage of a Carnegie library grant.
+In 1909, the Livermore Carnegie Library and Park opened, taking advantage of a Carnegie library grant.
 As the city grew and larger libraries were needed, other libraries were built, and the original site was converted into a historic center and park.

+The community was primarily agricultural until 1945, and transitioned to a suburb as a result of construction of the Lawrence Livermore National Laboratory in 1952 and the Sandia National Laboratories in 1956, and population overflow from the rest of the bay area.

-In 1942, the U.S. government bought 692 acre of ranch land, bounded by Vasco and Greenville roads and East Avenue, and built the Livermore Naval Air Station.
-The primary mission of the base was to train Navy pilots.
-This facility operated until it was decommissioned in 1946 after the end of World War II.
-On 5 January 1951, the Bureau of Yards and Docks, U.S. Navy, formally transferred the former NAS Livermore in its entirety to the Atomic Energy Commission (AEC) for use by the University of California's Radiation Laboratory.
+In 1942, the U.S. government bought 692 acre of ranch land, and built the Livermore Naval Air Station.
+The primary mission of the base was to train Navy pilots for World War II.
+This facility operated until it was decommissioned in 1946 after the end of the war.
+On January 5, 1951, the Bureau of Yards and Docks, U.S. Navy, formally transferred the former NAS Livermore in its entirety to the Atomic Energy Commission (AEC) for use by the University of California's Radiation Laboratory.
 In 1952, the government established Lawrence Livermore National Laboratory (LLNL), named after physicist Ernest O. Lawrence, as the site of a second laboratory for the study of nuclear energy like the research being done at the Los Alamos National Laboratory.
 The laboratory was run by the University of California.
 Edward Teller was a co-founder of LLNL and was both its director and associate director for many years.
 In 1956, the California campus of Sandia National Laboratories opened across East Avenue from LLNL.
 Both LLNL and Sandia are technically on U.S. government property just outside the city's jurisdiction limits, but with employment at LLNL at about 6,800 and Sandia/California at about 1,150 they are Livermore's largest employers.

+A number of historic buildings from the 1800s were razed in the 1960s to build fast food and other modern structures in their place.

+The town grew rapidly in population in the 1990s when many people in Bay Area moved farther away from the urban core.